MikkoNaerhi/PoliticalPartyPCA-DimensionReduction/README.md

 # Mikko Närhi Nordea Data Science Recruitment Assignment

 ## Overview
 This project involves the analysis of 2019 Chapel Hill expert survey political party data using Python.
-It focuses on preprocessing, scaling, dimensionality reduction with PCA, and generating new samples through statistical methods.
-The objective is to understand political party dynamics and to extrapolate or interpolate new data points.
+It focuses on preprocessing, scaling, dimensionality reduction with PCA, generating new samples through statistical methods and painting the valid area from the high-dimensional space into 2D PCA-transformed space.

 ## Installation
 TODO Complete Dockerization